ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 OSX Xcode: Follow installaton procedure for sfml on Xcode.
 Set up a .xcodeproj with sfml and add the files from this repository's Stacks and Queues folder to the project.
 Compile and Build.

-Windows Visual Studio: Follow installation procedure for sfml on Visual Studio.
+Windows Visual Studio: Follow installation procedure for sfml on Visual Studio: http://www.sfml-dev.org/tutorials/2.3/start-vc.php.
 Set up new project and add files from this repository's Stacks and Queues VS folder.
 Compile and Run.